One of the most innovative in the cannabis market space is live resin. Its popularity has soared in recent years.

 Due to scientific research suggesting its therapeutic potential, the use of cannabis and its components is drawing more public interest than ever.
 The market is growing quickly as cannabis consumers become more sophisticated and demanding in their search for the best products.
 Its impressive versatility makes it highly attractive to DIYers and new cannabis consumers.

 The Nature of Live Resin

-Cannabis concentrates are made up of the same ingredients as flower, but they have been purified and focused on making them stronger.
+Cannabis concentrates are made up of the same ingredients as flower.
+But they have been purified and focused on making them stronger.
 Live resin is made using fresh, uncured cannabis frozen immediately after harvesting.
-The freezing process preserves the plant’s terpenes and cannabinoids in their purest form and prevents oxidation of THC, which decreases potency over time.
-It is a high-quality product with a long shelf life popular among customers who prioritize quality and potency.
+The freezing process preserves the plant’s terpenes and cannabinoids in their purest form and prevents the oxidation of THC.
+That decreases potency over time.
+It is a high-quality product with a long shelf life, popular among customers who prioritize quality and potency.

-In addition, live resin eliminates the risk of mold or fungus growing in wet cannabis flower, which happens when plants are not properly dried before being stored for extended periods.
+In addition, live resin eliminates the risk of mold or fungus growing in wet cannabis flower.
+That happens when plants are not properly dried before being stored for extended periods.
 Thus, it is extremely clean.

 The growing interest in live resin can be attributed to its superiority to other concentrates.
-It is usually harvested much closer to consumption than traditionally cured cannabis which locks in more terpenes that provide the aromas, flavors, and beneficial effects of cannabis.
+It is usually harvested much closer to consumption than traditionally cured cannabis.
+That locks in more terpenes that provide the aromas, flavors, and beneficial effects of cannabis.

 Dispensaries that carry live resin often have a separate counter or section devoted to this higher-end offering, and some outlets are even starting to label it as such.